sondera-ai/trustworthy-adk/examples/workspace/IMPROVEMENT_PLAN.md

-# Email Calendar Assistant - ADK Modernization Plan
+# Workspace Agent - ADK Modernization Plan

 ## Overview
-This document outlines the plan to modernize the email_calendar_assistant example based on the latest Google ADK documentation and best practices.
+This document outlines the plan to modernize the workspace example based on the latest Google ADK documentation and best practices.

 ## Current State Analysis
 - Uses basic `Agent` instantiation with function-based tools